apify/apify-docs/content/academy/apify_platform/getting_started/apify_client.md

 ---
 title: Apify client
-description: Interact with the Apify API in your code without an HTTP client using the apify-client package, which is available for both JavaScript and Python.
+description: Interact with the Apify API in your code by using the apify-client package, which is available for both JavaScript and Python.
 menuWeight: 5
 paths:
     - apify-platform/getting-started/apify-client